Rosuav/KerbalSpaceModding/README.md

 TODO: Disable the Autothrust button or change its text when there's no node.

+TODO: Indicate orbital energy by showing getOrbitalSpeedAt(GetNextPeriapsisTime(now))

+TODO: When in atmosphere and apoapsis is above atmosphere, show time to departure using GetNextTimeOfRadius(now, planet_radius + atmosphere_height)

 Depiction of velociraptor is taken from XKCD 135, made available under the terms of CC-BY-NC, original image found here: https://xkcd.com/135/